mado8/e-commerce-back-end/README.md

 - [ Questions ](#Questions)</br>

 ## Installation
 To install, clone the repository and open with prefered editor.
 Note: node.js and npm must be installed.
 You will need some additional packages, so within your terminal type "npm i" to install all dependencies from package.json file.
-Additionally, Insomnia must be installed.
+Additionally, Insomnia and MySQL must be installed.
 From there, you can follow the following tutorials in the usage section to utilize the application.

 ## Usage
 To use the app, launch Insomnia and create a new method request based upon your desired usage.
 In the case of POST requests, create a new JSON object in accordance with its schema.
 Have fun!